nielsmaerten/glucose-ticker/README.md

-# Glucose Ticker for Windows
+# Nightscout glucose on the Windows Taskbar
-Your latest glucose reading.
-Just a quick glance away on the Windows Taskbar:
+What it looks like:
 ![Screenshot1](./screenshots/win-11.png)